11 Audible Insider Tips to Get the Most Out of Audible

 If you’re a fan of audiobooks, Audible is tough to beat.
-With a huge selection of books, some great perks, and apps that let you listen anywhere and everywhere, it’s the go-to choice for many listeners.
-(If you’re not a fan of the format, one of these audiobooks might convince you otherwise!)
+With a huge selection of books, some great perks, and apps that let you listen anywhere and everywhere, it’s the go-to choice for people who listen to audiobooks.

 1. Save Money With the Silver Plan

-Audible’s main plan is the Gold plan, which currently costs $15 per month and gets you one book credit (plus a discount on other books).
-While $15 doesn’t seem like much, it soon adds up over the course of a year.
+Audible’s main plan is the Gold plan, which currently costs $15/month and gets you one book credit (plus a discount on other books).
+While $15/month doesn’t seem like much, it adds up over the course of a year.

-If you don’t want to pay that much, or don’t listen to many audiobooks, the Silver plan is a better option.
-The Silver plan means you pay $15 for one credit every other month.
+The Silver plan (how to unlock Audible’s Silver plan ) is the best way to use Audible if you want a cheaper price, or if you don’t read that many audiobooks.
+With the Silver plan, you’ll pay $15 for one credit every other month.
 Audible doesn’t advertise the Silver plan, so you’ll have to get in touch with customer service directly to make use of it.

 2. Return Books You Don’t Like

-Those once-a-month credits are valuable—many audiobooks are worth more than the $15 you pay for the credit.
-So when you get one you don’t like, it feels like a waste.
-But don’t worry, as Audible lets you return any books you don’t like.
+Your Audible credits are valuable—many audiobooks are worth more than the $15 you pay for the credit.
+So when you get one you don’t like, it feels like a waste of money.
+But don’t worry, as the Audible returns policy lets you take back any books you don’t like.

 3. Add Audible Narration to Your Kindle Books

-With WhisperSync, you can sync your Kindle and your Audible books.
-So you’ll always pick up where you left off, no matter which device you’re using.
-It’s also good for listening and reading at the same time!
+With Whispersync, you can sync your Kindle and your Audible books.
+That way, you’ll always pick up where you left off, no matter which device you’re using.
+It’s also good for listening and reading at the same time.

 You can often get really good deals this way, too.
-If a book is one sale for a few bucks, the audiobook will also likely go down in price.
+If a book is on sale for a few bucks, the audiobook will also likely go down in price.

-You can also use Amazon Matchmaker to see which of the Kindle books that you already own can be upgraded with the audiobook.
-And if you’re browsing for books, Amazon has an entire section dedicated to WhisperSync-enabled options:
+Don’t forget to use Amazon Matchmaker to see the Kindle books in your collection that can be upgraded to an audiobook.
+Amazon also has an entire section dedicated to Whispersync-enabled books.

 4. Keep an Eye Out for Sales

-Signing up for the Daily Deal will keep you up to date on these hefty sales.
-And Audible will probably send you emails about other sales, too.
-You may want to just delete them, but if you’re an audiobook fiend, glancing through them might be worth it.
+Signing up for Daily Deal emails will keep you up to date on these hefty sales.
+And Audible will probably send you emails about other sales too.
+You may want to just delete them, but if you’re an audiobook fiend, glancing through them is worth it.